PKizzle/dns/cmd/atomdns/man/atomdns.1.md

 transfering those to secondaries or just exporting metrics.
 There are many handlers, each described in their respective manual page.

-The server atomdns can be reloaded by sending it the HUP signal, this reloads all handlers, but does _not_ restart any of the servers, so changes to server addresses and limits (see atomdns-global(7)) will not be applied through reloads.
+The server atomdns can be reloaded by sending it the HUP signal, this reloads the handlers only, and does _not_ restart any of the servers, so changes to server addresses and limits (see atomdns-global(7)) will not be applied through reloads.
 For those kind of changes the server needs to be restarted.
+Modifiying origins or handlers are picked up.

 The _global_ handler describes the options that are also used in starting the server, see atomdns-global(7) for more information.
 Normally you need a **CONFFILE** (atomdns-conffile(5)) like this, to listen on all